Oral Allergy Syndrome aka Pollen Food Syndrome

 Symptoms

 Most people with OAS experience mild to moderate intra-oral symptoms, such as a 'metallic' taste, itching, burning and tingling.
 Occasionally, swelling of the lips, mouth, face, tongue and throat may occur.
-Symptoms are usually short lived (a few minutes) and rarely progress to anything more serious.
-Occasionally, in highly-sensitive individuals, gut pain, vomiting, diarrhoea and/or a flare in eczema may be experienced even when the food is eaten cooked.
-Symptoms are usually more severe during the season in which the responsible pollen is at its height.
+Symptoms are usually short-lived (a few minutes) and rarely progress to anything more serious.
+Occasionally, in highly sensitive individuals, gut pain, vomiting, diarrhoea and/or a flare in eczema may be experienced even when the food is eaten cooked.
+Symptoms are usually more severe during the season when the responsible pollen is at its height.
 The allergy specialist only rarely prescribes an injectable adrenaline device for use in the OAS.

-Cross reactions have been described for the follwing foods.
+Cross-reactions have been described for the following foods.
 Importantly not all the foods listed below will cause reactions for any one individual:

 • Birch pollen (common in the UK), including hazelnut, apple, peach, pear, apricot, carrot, celery, cherry, chicory, coriander, fennel, fig, kiwifruit, nectarine, parsley, parsnip, pepper, plum, potato, prune, soy, wheat; Potential reaction: almond nut, and walnut.